DARSHANHEGDE7/SmartVision/README.md

-SmartVision 🚀
-Real-Time Monitoring and Detection of Suspicious Human Activity Using Deep Learning

-📌 Abstract
+Table of Contents
+General Info

+Technologies

+Setup

+General Info
 SmartVision is an AI-powered security system designed to monitor and detect suspicious human activities in real-time.
-Leveraging advanced Deep Learning and Computer Vision techniques, the system analyzes surveillance footage to identify:

-Complex human behaviors

-Potential threats

-Aggressive actions

-By integrating cutting-edge technologies like SlowFast for activity classification, YOLOv5 for real-time threat detection, and MediaPipe for pose estimation, SmartVision delivers a robust and efficient solution for enhancing security in both public and private spaces.
+It uses advanced Deep Learning and Computer Vision techniques to analyze surveillance footage and identify complex behaviors, threats, and aggressive actions.
+The system integrates technologies like SlowFast, YOLOv5, and MediaPipe to provide a robust solution for enhancing security in public and private spaces.

-🔍 Features
-✅ Real-Time Suspicious Activity Detection
-Identifies complex human behaviors using SlowFast.

-🛡 Threat Detection
-Detects high-risk scenarios like weapons, accidents, and explosions using YOLOv5.

-💪 Pose Estimation
-Leverages MediaPipe to detect physical confrontations or aggressive movements.

-📊 Activity Classification
-Differentiates between typical and suspicious activities using ResNet50.

-📢 Real-Time Alerts
-Sends instant notifications to authorities when a potential threat is detected.

-⚙ Technologies Used
+Technologies
-🧠 Deep Learning
-SlowFast: For activity classification from slow and fast video frames.

-ResNet50: Recognizes activity patterns to differentiate normal and suspicious behavior.

-YOLOv5: Detects high-risk threats in real-time.

-👁 Computer Vision
-OpenCV: Video processing and feature extraction.

-MediaPipe: Human pose estimation to identify aggressive actions.

-🛠 Libraries/Tools
-Python

-TensorFlow

-PyTorch

-OpenCV

-MediaPipe

-YOLOv5

-🏗 System Architecture
-Below is the architecture powering SmartVision's real-time suspicious activity detection:

-Data Input
-Video input is taken from surveillance cameras.

-Processing
-SlowFast and ResNet50 analyze video streams to detect human activities.

-Threat Detection
-YOLOv5 scans for high-risk threats such as weapons, accidents, and explosions.

-Pose Estimation
-MediaPipe detects aggressive body movements like fights or confrontations.

-Alert System
-Immediate notifications are sent to authorities if any threat is detected.

-🚀 Getting Started
-Prerequisites
-Python 3.8 or higher

-TensorFlow

-PyTorch

-OpenCV

-MediaPipe

-YOLOv5

-Installation
+Project is created with:

+Python: 3.8+

+TensorFlow: 2.x

+PyTorch: 1.x

+OpenCV: 4.x

+MediaPipe: 0.x

+YOLOv5: Latest version

+Setup
+To run this project, follow these steps:

 Clone the repository:

 bash